deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the two-phase DisCL framework, showing how it generates synthetic-to-real data and uses a curriculum strategy to select training data for each stage.
+> 🔼 This figure illustrates the two phases of the Diffusion Curriculum (DisCL) method, showing how it generates a spectrum of synthetic-to-real images and uses them in a curriculum learning process.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of Diffusion Curriculum (DisCL).
 DisCL consists of two phases: (Phase 1) Syn-to-Real Data Generation and (Phase 2) Generative Curriculum learning.
 In Phase 1, we use a pretrained model to identify the 'hard' samples in the original images and use them as guidance to generate a full spectrum of synthetic to real images by varying image guidance strength λ.
 In Phase 2, a curriculum strategy (Non-Adaptive or Adaptive) selects training data from the full spectrum, by determining the image guidance level for each training stage e.
 Synthetic data of the selected guidance level is then combined with non-hard real samples to train the task model.